neuropoly/intranet.neuro.polymtl.ca/geek-tips/git.md

 Now you need to wait that the person in charge of the project accepts your modifications; if this person finds problems in your code, you can still push new changes to your code and they will be added to your pull request.

-### How to "merge" specific files from another branch
+### How to `merge` specific files from another branch

-The tool to use is "git checkout":
+The tool to use is `git checkout`:

 ```
   git checkout source_branch <paths>...
 ```

-You simply need to give "git checkout" the name of the feature branch and the paths to the specific files that we want to add to your master branch as follows:
+You simply need to give `git checkout` the name of the feature branch and the paths to the specific files that we want to add to your `master` branch as follows:

 ```
   $ git branch